swhalley/KnowledgeBase/Jekyll_Install.md

 See first the [ruby article](https://github.com/swhalley/KnowledgeBase/blob/master/Ruby_Install.md).
 Permission errors and other dependency problems may arise if a user copy of Ruby isn't installed.

+### Jekyll Install
+* If Ruby is installed ok, it should be as simple as running `gem install jekyll` from a command line

-* Most recent updates here https://jekyllrb.com/docs/quickstart/
+Most recent updates here https://jekyllrb.com/docs/quickstart/
-* Install `gem install jekyll`

 Creating a new project or running from command line, see the Jekyll documentation

-###Webstorm integration - Add Jekyll Launcher
+### Webstorm integration - Add Jekyll Launcher
 * Preferences (command + ,)
 * External Tools
 * Add (+)